oracle/python-oracledb/doc/src/api_manual/module.rst

 Pipeline Operation Types
 ------------------------

-These constants belong to the enumeration called ``PipelineOpType``.
+The Pipeline Operation type constants belong to the enumeration called ``PipelineOpType``.
 The pipelining constants listed below are used to identify the type of operation added.
 They are possible values for the :attr:`PipelineOp.op_type` attribute.

 .. versionadded:: 2.4.0